Quantitative research approaches

 Take a look at the select bibliography for more detailed information about each approach to research.

 Many of these methods are also described by Walliman (2011).

 Choose one research approach from this list that might be applicable to your research project.
-Find out a little bit more about it and let us know what you have discovered and where we could find out more in the comments.
+Find out a little bit more about it and, in the comments, let us know what you have discovered and where we could find out more.

 © Deakin University and Griffith University